iodepo/odis-arch/code/notebooks/releasegraphs/README.md

 ### Graphs

-This section lists the graphs in NQ format for the current OIH partners.
+This section provides an overview of the graphs, in the NQ format, associated with the existing OIH partners.

 | File Name | URL                                                                                                                                 |
 |:--------- |:------------------------------------------------------------------------------------------------------------------------------------|